city

 Are There Any Defenses to OVI Refusal to Blow?

 The details vary according to your circumstances, but you may have grounds to fight the charges.
-One of the more common defenses is that the police officer didn’t tell you your rights about the refusal to blow.
+The most common defense against a breathalyzer test result and refusal is that the police officer didn’t tell you your rights about the refusal to blow.

 Contact Us